 - Use a springform pan to ensure that you can remove the cake from the pan with messing up the topping.
 If you don't have a springform pan, create a sling the pan by folding parchment paper into a 4-inch wide sling to lift the cake when it's done.

-Coffee Cake Recipe - Frequently Asked Questions
+Blueberry Coffee Cake - Frequently Asked Questions

 If you don't have buttermilk you can make your own.
 Combine 3/4 cup of whole milk with 2 teaspoons of lemon juice or vinegar and let the mixture sit for 5-10 minutes until it appears curdled.
 You can also replace the buttermilk with an equal amount of sour cream.